hanswors1-ui/perfume_inventory.io/README.md

 ## 💡 Tips

 1. **Autocomplete Feature**: Start typing brand or perfume names - the system suggests from 40+ popular brands, 350+ popular perfumes (including all flankers and variations), and your own inventory.
 Use arrow keys to navigate, Enter to select
-2. **Batch Code Verification**: Click "🔍 Verify" to copy the batch code and choose from multiple verification sites (CheckCosmetic.net recommended for ad-free experience)
+2. **Smart Batch Code Decoder**: Click "🔍 Decode" to automatically decode batch codes.
+Supports 8+ formats:
+   - 4-digit codes (YYMM)
+   - 5-digit codes (YYDDD - day of year)
+   - 6-digit codes (YYMMDD or DDMMYY)
+   - Letter + numbers (brand-specific formats)
+   - Cosmetic industry codes (letter-year codes)
+   - Week-based codes
+   - If auto-decode fails, copies code and provides manual check options with instructions
 3. **Wishlist Tracking**: Use "Want to Get" for perfumes you plan to buy and "Want to Try" for samples or testing
 3. **Consistent Data Entry**: Use autocomplete to ensure brand and perfume names are spelled consistently
 4. **Quantity Field**: Set quantity to 0 for wishlist items ("Want to Get" or "Want to Try")